ztimmons/dsc-apis-section-intro-houston-ds-060319/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 12 and why they'll be important to you as a data scientist.
+In this section, you'll be learning about APIs and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to: